Ines023/top-profe/README.md

 Sometimes, students need to assess which professor fits their needs best.
 That's why we have created (actually revamped) Top Profe.

 The goal of this tool is to help fellow students get additional insights about the people teaching in a certain educational institution, as well as letting professors know when they're doing great and when they have room to improve.

-The user-facing strings and routes are in Spanish and they hardcoded (i.e. not i18n-ready out of the box), but it shouldn't be too hard to translate them.
+The user-facing strings are in Spanish and they hardcoded (i.e. not i18n-ready out of the box), but it shouldn't be too hard to translate them.

 # Requirements

 Top Profe needs the following software to work properly:

-  * Node.js v10+
+  * Node.js v20.12+
-  * Yarn 1.13+
+  * Yarn 1.22.22+
   * A MySQL database.

 # Setup